mzneos/uptime-monitor/README.md

 * Alerts are processed every 5 seconds
 * The dashboard checks every second for new alerts, every 10 seconds for the 10 minutes statistics, and every minute for the hour statistics

+The password for the database has been put in the general config file for testing, because a password was mandatory for the postgres connection with NodeJS and the database is only exposed to the localhost in the current config, but this should not stay in a production environment.
+It should be imported from an untracked secrets.js config file, and the password should not be *password*.

 # Usage
 First, the timescaledb container needs to be started : <code>docker-compose start</code>